 From a typical-customer perspective: the environment is full of dirty dishes, shouting voices in the kitchen and frazzled multi-tasking servers.
 The food comes out of the same low-cost brand name boxes that you might have at home and is laden with oil and butter.
 The benefit to coming here?
 It’s dirt cheap and you don’t have to cook it.

 From an employee perspective: it’s a job.
 And one that is mostly thankless but helps pay the bills.
-In this particular Waffle house, With the exception of the one white guy working the grill, the staff was half young-ish African-American males and half white females – representing easily 3 generations.
+In this particular Waffle house, With the exception of the one white guy working the grill (reminded one of the 1Grills), the staff was half young-ish African-American males and half white females – representing easily 3 generations.
 There was a mother-daughter team: with Mom a young 65 and daughter not more than 20 years behind.
 There was also another older woman who couldn’t have been a day south of 70.
 And everyone was hustling.

 The waffle grill area overflowed with caked-on batter drippings and non-functioning appliances occupied opportunistic space in the waiting area.
 On the way out I noticed all of the signage and branding making a point to reinforce the benefits and bounty of being a waffle house employee: along with the security camera notifications.